 Inform: Inform packet is sent to inform the management station and ask for the reply.
 The switch will resend the inform request if it doesn't get the response from the management station during the Timeout interval, and it will terminate resending the inform request if the resending times reach the specified Retry times.
-The Inform type has a higher security than the Trap type, which is employed on SNMPv3.
+The Inform type, employed on SNMPv2c and SNMPv3, has a higher security than the Trap type.